Activated Carbon

 Hardness/Abrasion

 Hardness/abrasion is also a key factor in selection.
 Many applications will require the activated carbon to have a high particle strength and a resistance to attrition (the breakdown of material into fines).
-Activated carbon produced from coconut shells has the highest hardness of activated carbons.

 Adsorptive Properties

-The absorptive properties of the activated carbon encompass several characteristics, including adsorptive capacity, the rate of adsorption, and the overall effectiveness of activated carbon.
 Depending on the application (liquid or gas), these properties may be indicated by a number of laboratory tests including BET (Brunaurer-Emmert-Teller) surface area testing and Langmuir adsorption Isotherms.

 Density

-While apparent density will not effect the adsorption per unit weight, it will effect the adsorption per unit volume
+While apparent density will not effect the adsorption per unit weight, it will effect the adsorption per unit volume.

 Moisture